Cumbres case

-The Cumbres case was a media event that occurred on March 2, 2006, in the city of Monterrey, in the Mexican state of Nuevo León.
-It centered on the double homicide of María Fernanda and Érik Azur Peña Coss, and the attempted murder of Érika Peña Coss by her then-ex-partner, Diego Santoy Riveroll.
-The name of the incident refers to the neighborhood where the events occurred.
+The Cumbres case was a double homicide that occurred on March 2, 2006, in Monterrey, Nuevo León, Mexico.
+The victims were María Fernanda Santo and Érik Azur Peña Coss, and the case also involved the attempted murder of Érika Peña Coss by her former partner, Diego Santoy Riveroll.
+The name of the case derives from the Cumbres neighborhood, where the events took place.

 Chronology of events

 The crime

 In the early morning of March 2, 2006, Diego Santoy secretly entered Erika Peña's home, located at 2909 Monte Casino Street in the Cumbres neighborhood.
 Once inside, Santoy Riveroll took out a knife and killed little Erik, just 7 years old.
 He then attacked the domestic worker, Catalina Bautista, beating her repeatedly before leaving her gagged in the bathroom.
 He then murdered María Fernanda, 3 years old, after strangling her with a cord.
 Santoy Riveroll went to Erika's room, reproaching her for the end of their relationship, and then proceeded to attack her with a hammer and leave marks with a knife; one of the marks ended up on her neck.

 Before leaving the house, Santoy Riveroll took Catalina hostage and left her somewhere in the city center.
 With the crime already committed, the boy told his brother, mentioning that he was about to flee to southern Mexico and eventually reach Guatemala.
 However, Diego was unable to reach that country, having been arrested days earlier in the state of Oaxaca and being sent to Monterrey for a possible trial for the incident.